Member Organizations

 International Education Standards

-In France, the universities, the Ministries of Higher Education, Justice and Economy, Finance and Budget have a role in implementing initial professional development (IPD) requirements for professional accountants, which are established in the Commercial Code for the “Commissaires aux comptes” and in the Decree 2012-432 of 2012 for the “Experts-comptables.”
+In France, universities and the Ministries of Higher Education, Justice, and Economy and Finance share responsibility for establishing and implementing initial professional development requirements for professional accountants.
+These requirements are established in the Code de commerce for commissaires aux comptes and in Decree No. 2012-432 of 30 March 2012 for experts-comptables.

 Current Status: Adopted